Brazilian tea culture: Common modern varieties

 True teas such as black tea (chá-preto) are popular in Brazil, either hot or iced.
 Brazilians also have their own local modern variations of flavored and herbal teas.
 Lemongrass teas are popular.
 Lemongrass is a plant imported from Southeast Asia, which grows well in Brazil's climate.
 Lemongrass is called capim-santo, capim-limão or capim cidreira.
 It is generally consumed in herbal teas and health drinks, which is its primary culinary use in Brazil.
 Like many infusions in Brazil, lemongrass beverages are considered more medicinal than culinary.
-One iced drink made of lemongrass and pineapple peelings is called chá de abacaxi com capim-santo.
+One iced drink made of lemongrass and pineapple peelings is called chá de abacaxi com capim-santo, which means "pineapple-and-lemongrass tea".

-Alongside lemongrass and mate, infusions from plants cultivated domestically or in local little properties usually served as everyday drinks are Melissa officinalis, the lemon balm, there known as erva-cidreira or citronela, Mentha, the mint, there known as hortelã ([oʁteˈlɐ̃]) (though juices are much more popular – tea is usually made from processed dried mint in the market), Kyllinga odorata, in the genus of the plants known as spikesedges, there known as capim-cidreira, Foeniculum vulgare, the fennel, there known as erva-doce or funcho, Pimpinella anisum, the anise, there known as erva-doce or rarely anis, Illicium verum, the Chinese star anise, there known as anis-estrelado, Aloysia citrodora, the South American lemon verbena, there known as lúcia-lima, among some other American, European and Asian plants.
+Alongside lemongrass and mate, infusions from plants cultivated domestically or in small properties, usually served as everyday drinks, include the following: Melissa officinalis, the lemon balm, locally known as erva-cidreira or citronela; Mentha, the mint, there known as hortelã ([oʁteˈlɐ̃]) (though juices are much more popular — tea is usually made from processed dried mint in the market); Kyllinga odorata, in the genus of the plants known as spikesedges, in Portuguese: capim-cidreira; Foeniculum vulgare, the fennel, called erva-doce or funcho; Pimpinella anisum, the anise, there known as erva-doce or rarely anis; Illicium verum, the Chinese star anise, locally referred to as anis-estrelado; Aloysia citrodora, or lúcia-lima in Portuguese, the South American lemon verbena; among a few other plants of American, European or Asian origin.